 These rescues can actually be a higher risker than a low angle rescue because more weight may be placed on objects around the setup, such as on rocks.
 Rescuers are also fully dependent on the rope system for upward travel because of how much higher the angle is compared to a low-angle rescue.

 High angle rescue is considered to be terrain that has a slope angle of 60 degrees and higher.
 Examples of industrial work hazards that may require high angle rope rescue are wind turbines, towers, pipe cracks, ledges and tanks.

 In this type of rescue, rescuers are totally dependent upon the ropes for accessing and exiting the rescue.
 Since most of the rescuer’s and victim’s weight is handled by ropes, errors in setting up the rope system could be catastrophic or fatal.

-Rescue technicians who perform high angle rope rescue require more specialized rope training than specialists performing low-angle rescues because since there is more risk of an accident due to judgement errors.
+Rescue technicians who perform high angle rope rescue require more specialized rope training than specialists performing low-angle rescues because since there is more risk of an accident due to judgment errors.

 To learn more about how to pick the right rope rescue team for your oil, gas, mining or construction project, download out free white paper on How to Select an Emergency Response Services Team.